htool-ddm/htool_documentation/docs/source/introduction/why.rst

 Why using Htool-DDM?
 ####################

 Htool-DDM aims to provide iterative solvers with preconditioners stemming from domain decomposition methods (DDM).
-It uses matrix compression via **hierarchical matrices**, and in particular, it provides
+It uses matrix compression via **hierarchical matrices** by default, and in particular, it provides

 - parallel matrix-vector and matrix-matrix product using MPI and OpenMP,
 - iterative solvers via `HPDDM`_,